12Starlight/linux/file_system/archiving_compression.md

 &nbsp;

 When compressing with `bzip2`, the file extension `.bz2` is automatically added to the `.tar` archive.
 Therefore, the `bzip2` compressed tar archive would, by convention, have the file extensions `.tar .bz2`

+&nbsp;

+## **Doing it all in one step**

+Bc compressing tar archives is such a common function, it is possible to create a tar archive and compress it all in one step using the tar command.
+It is also possible to decompress and extract a compressed archive in one step using the tar command too.

+To perform compression/decompression using gzip compression algorithm in the tar command, you provide the `z` option in addition to the other options required.